Check out my diet blog!

 My old diet was hard to stick to because I had to eat foods I hate every two hours.

 I found that the only way that works for me is to eat a very low carb diet, with some low fat and low calorie as well, and exercise almost every day.
 I have a dog, so I try to walk her at least once a day, two if possible.

-Here are the foods I cannot eat any more, at least not more than a bite:
+Here are the basic foods I cannot eat any more, at least not more than a bite:

 potatoes, flour, corn, rice, and sugar.

-I mostly eat salads, with nuts, meat, and cheese in them.
-I try to only snack on low carb products or sugar free Jello or popsicles.
+I mostly eat salads, with nuts/seeds, meat, and cheese in them.
+I try to only snack on nuts/seeds, meat, cheese, low carb products, sugar free Jello, or popsicles.

-I am taking Metformin for my diabetes, so sometimes my blood sugar will drop low and I will have to have something with carbs in it.
+I am taking Metformin and Glipizide for my diabetes, so sometimes my blood sugar will drop low and I will have to have something with carbs in it.
 That's rare, though.
 I hope that I can get off these and other meds if I lose the extra weight.

 I eat as many vegetables as I want and also try to use olive oil whenever possible.